 |Low-density lipoprotein cholesterol (LDL-C) is often referred to as ‘bad’ cholesterol.
 LDL-C carries cholesterol from the liver to the cells and tissues of the body.||High-density lipoprotein cholesterol (HDL-C) is often referred to as ‘good’ cholesterol.
 HDL-C takes cholesterol from circulation in the body to the liver where it can be broken down and disposed.|

 What causes high cholesterol levels?

-Six out of every ten people in England have raised or abnormal levels of blood cholesterol.
+6 out of every 10 people in England have raised abnormal levels of blood cholesterol.
 Most people will have no idea they have high cholesterol levels because it usually causes no obvious signs or symptoms.2,3

-- Eating unhealthily, in particular eating foods high in saturated fats, also increases the amount of bad cholesterol in the blood1
+Eating foods high in saturated fats also increases the amount of bad cholesterol in the blood1.

 What are the consequences of high cholesterol levels?

 As LDL-C levels rise, so do your risks for cardiovascular disease, which is related to a process called atherosclerosis — a build-up of fats, cholesterol and other substances in artery walls that are called plaques.6

 A build-up of plaques can disrupt the flow of blood to the heart, brain and other parts of the body leading to angina or a mini-stroke (TIA or transient ischemic attack).
 Plaques can rupture or break open and cause a blood clot to form, this can then completely block the artery and in turn lead to a heart attack or stroke.6